winject/NoCarJack/README.md

 **Example :**

-A random player (ID : 45) can not enter police cars or steal cars without having a luck greater than 90% A police player (ID : 25) should be able to enter police cars at any time
+- A random player (ID : 45) can not enter police cars or steal cars without having a luck greater than 90%
+- A police player (ID : 25) should be able to enter police cars at any time
 ```
 if CheckIfNearCar(25, policecar) == true
    TriggerClientEvent('nocarjack:skipThisFrame', 25, 3500) #This will allow ID 25 to enter any car for 3.5seconds
 end
 ```

-**Other example :**
+**Another example :**

-A legit player (ID : 2) bought a new car in a vehicle shop, he should be able to enter it for the first time
+- A legit player (ID : 2) bought a new car in a vehicle shop, he should be able to enter it for the first time
 ```
 if PlayerBoughtThisCar(2, "alpha", 25000) == true #pseudo code
    TriggerClientEvent('nocarjack:skipThisFrame', 2, 10000) #This will allow ID 2 to enter his car for 10 seconds